UBC-MDS/dsci522_group14/README.md

 -   `nb_conda_kernels` (version 2.3.1 or higher)
 -   Python packages listed in `environment.yml`.

+## License
+Licenses used in this project are listed below.
+More detailed information can be found at `LICENSE.md`.
+- MIT License
+- Copyright (c) 2023 Master of Data Science at the University of British Columbia

 ## Disclaimer

 The overall format of `README.md` is retrieved from the [sample project repository](https://github.com/ttimbers/breast_cancer_predictor_py/tree/0.0.1).